apangasa/cen3031-skjsports/Sprint3.md

 ## Issues Not Completed and Why
 On the frontend side, we were not able to succesfully create a unit test for the draft board ([See issue][i61]).
 We were unable to configure the tests properly, so it is something we will come back to and fix at a later date.

 On the backend side, we were also unable to create unit tests for getting player statistics ([See issue][i66]).
-This was due to loopholes remaining in our code whenever a search query returned multiple results and didn't reach the player page.
+This was due to loopholes remaining in our code that didn't account for when a search query returned multiple results and didn't reach the player page directly.
 Resolving this issue will be paramount moving forward.